Skip to Content

 • Water sprays.
 When I travel or go to the beach I take a water spray with me to spray my face.
 This has a cooling effect and is also good to hydrate your skin too.
 There are lots and lots of brands to choose from.
 You can also create your own with an inexpensive spray bottle from the drugstore or discount shop.

-• SunCream.
-To prevent getting sunburn I usually apply suncream at home before I go outside.
+• To prevent getting sunburn I usually apply suncream at home before I go outside.
 As I have a mirror I can make sure that I dont miss any bits and get a good coverage of my back.
 Remember to put sun cream on the tops of your feet and around your hairline.
 Applying the cream some time before exposure, it makes sure that it is well absorbed.
-Then you need to take care with topping up every now and then.
+Then you need to take care with topping up every 2 hours.
 In Spain you must use a high factor SPF 40 – 50 The sun is strong here!
-I apply sun cream during all months of the year not just August.
+I apply ISDIN sun cream during all months of the year not just August.

-Take care to put some suncream on if you are travelling by car for long periods of time.
+Take care to use suncream if you are travelling by car for long periods of time.

 • Enjoy time in the pool.
 Take care to use water proof sun cream and apply before swimming.
 Remember to top up throughout the day.
 Water parks are a fun way to enjoy hot sunny days with children too.